ezsystems/ezpublish-kernel/README.md

 * clone research next to it
 * Symlink ezp-next: ezp/Persistance and ezp/Io into the ezp/ folder of this project
 * Symlink reasearch: publicapi/ezp/PublicAPI into ezp/ folder of this project
-* Somehow (temporary) symlink or copy the "PublicAPI" interface folder to ezp\ folder
 * Copy config.php-DEVELOPMENT to config.php
 * Execute "$ php index.php" (cli) to verify that it manages to output some text
 * Execute "$ phpunit" to see current status of missing tests / implementations